 - Stay away from alcohol!
 It may be tempting to drink through it, but alcohol will only irritate your stomach, causing more pain and sickness.
 Caffeine will have the same effect.

 You can also contact Saline Bali if signs of dehydration are present.
 Not only will the drip rehydrate you and replace your electrolytes, medications can be added to the drip also.
-They can also send a doctor with bookings.
+They can even send a doctor with bookings to give you a thorough check-up.
 This treatment is usually fully claimable if you have comprehensive travel insurance…so be sure to keep your receipt!

 BABIES AND YOUNG CHILDREN